Course Catalog: Community Service & Social Justice Department

 Community Service Requirements

-- Type of Course - Required for Graduation, Due at Senior Registration Day
+- Type of Course - Required for Graduation, Completed by August 22, 2019

 The Community Service and Social Justice Project is integral to our Catholic and Ignatian mission, challenging students to serve as Jesus did.
 The “Graduate at Graduation” invites students to take their education beyond the school building and into the larger community and world.
 Through community service, engagement and reflection, students are challenged to grow intellectually, physically, socially, and religiously.
 This project requires a commitment to direct service of the most marginalized in our society.

-Students who do not complete the project prior to Senior Registration Day will be placed on activity probation until the project requirements are fulfilled.
+Students who do not complete the project prior to August 22, 2019, will be ineligible for participation in any co-curricular activities until the project requirements are fulfilled.

 - Activities at a student’s elementary school, such as coaching or tutoring;